 High School Band Clinic Festival

 Each spring The University of Akron School of Music and University Bands host this annual event.
 The one-day festival includes opportunity to perform on stage at E.J.
-Thomas Hall, followed by a clinic session with a guest clinician, master-class sessions with UA Applied Faculty, and concert performances by the UA Bands ensembles.
+Thomas Hall, followed by a clinic session with a guest clinician, master-class sessions with UA Applied Faculty, and a closing Showcase Concert, featuring performances by the UA Bands ensembles and participating high school bands.

 Concerts will be presented throughout the day and are free and open to the public.

-Additionally, the UA School of Music applied wind and percussion faculty will present masterclass sessions for the attending musicians throughout the day.
+Additionally, the UA School of Music applied wind and percussion faculty will present masterclass sessions for the attending musicians in the late afternoon.

-At 6:30 pm, The University of Akron Bands will host a closing concert in E.J.
-Thomas Hall, featuring the UA Concert Band, Symphony Band, and Wind Symphony.
-A highlight of the concert will include a performance of George Gershwin's Rhapsody in Blue, featuring recently retired Emeritus Professor of Piano at The University of Akron, Philip Thomson.
+At 6:30 pm, The University of Akron Bands will host a closing Showcase Concert in E.J.
+Thomas Hall, featuring the UA Concert Band, Symphony Band, Jazz Band and Wind Symphony and participating high school concert and jazz bands.

 Schedule of Events:

 E.J.
-Thomas Performing Arts Hall - All Concerts FREE and open to the public
+Thomas Performing Arts Hall & Guzzetta Recital Hall - All Concerts FREE and open to the public

 Parking Permits can be purchased here.

-• 6:30 pm - UA BAND CLINIC FESTIVAL CLOSING CONCERT
+• 6:30 pm - UA BAND CLINIC FESTIVAL SHOWCASE CLOSING CONCERT

 • UA Concert Band - Galen S. Karriker, conductor

-• UA Symphony Band - Gretchen Pohlman-Bassett, conductor
+• UA Symphony Band - Michelle Bell, conductor

 • UA Wind Symphony Band - Galen S. Karriker, conductor